 The UN has recognised the importance of the growing blue economy in its 17 Sustainable Development Goals (SGDs), which aim to transform the world.
 Goal 14 specifically considers life below water, aiming to “conserve and sustainably use the Ocean, seas and marine resources".
 And despite its recognition, SDG 14 is the least funded of the 17 SDGs.

-Today, the team at Palladium Impact Capital (formerly Enclude) are working through the design phase, engaged by Ocean Risk and Resilience Action Alliance, to structure an Ocean-related investment vehicle.
+Today, Palladium's capital advisory team are working through the design phase, engaged by Ocean Risk and Resilience Action Alliance, to structure an Ocean-related investment vehicle.
 As they consider the marketplace for the blue economy, the pipeline, where money is flowing, where there are gaps and a need, associate Grace Lucas notes the importance of building an ecosystem, “The market as-is is disjointed and fragmented – in which commercial and catalytic capital infrequently work effectively together.”

 “To address this, and to ensure sustainable development for the Ocean before it’s too late, we need to take a systemic approach that brings together multiple pieces of the ecosystem to catalyse investment,” Lucas adds.